LSEG-API-Samples/Article.RDP.Python.HTTP.UnitTest/README.md

 Note: The counterpart method of ```setUpClass()``` method is ```tearDownClass()``` which is called after all tests in the class have run.

-The ```test_login_rdp_success()``` is a test case that for the success RDP Authentication login scenario.
+The ```test_login_rdp_success()``` is a test case for the success RDP Authentication login scenario.
 It just send the RDP Auth Service URL and RDP credentials to the ```rdp_authentication()``` method and check the response token information.
 Please noticed that a unit test just focusing on if the rdp_authentication() returns none empty/zero token information only.
 The token content validation would be in a system test (or later) phase.

 ```
 self.assertIsNotNone(access_token) # Check if access_token is not None or Empty
 self.assertIsNotNone(refresh_token) # Check if refresh_token is not None or Empty
 self.assertGreater(expires_in, 0) # Check if expires_in is greater then 0
 ```

+Please see more detail about the supported assertion methods on the [unittest framework](https://docs.python.org/3.9/library/unittest.html) page.

 The ```test_login_rdp_none_empty_params()``` is a test case that check if the ```rdp_authentication()``` method handles empty or none parameters as expected (throws the TypeError exception and not return token information to a caller).